By Alisoun Mackenzie

 - Lack of knowledge and preparation – visiting countries with little understanding of historical or cultural contexts (including the role of colonialism, what the country excels at, their leaders, and areas of expertise).
 Plus how you could partner with local agencies rather than taking the lead.

-- Assuming western ideas will work and are the best way to solve perceived problems – with little regard or inquiry of what’s needed, wanted, and is already available locally.
+- Assuming western ideas will work and are the best way to solve perceived problems – good old colonial attitudes, with little regard or inquiry of what’s needed, wanted, and is already available locally.

 - White centering – the centering of those with white privilege, physically or in the context thinking of our values and cultures as normal or better than others.
 This includes making yourself or others of white privilege the hero of the story (photos, films, or words).
 Doing this without sharing the stories of those in the photos or a full representing a broader narrative of reality.
 In feature films, white actors often play the role of people who wouldn’t have been white or are depicted as the hero of the story.
 Consider the way charities that use white celebrities to tell their story.
 This is explained more in this article When the Savior Becomes the Story.